Elder abuse: Perpetrators

 Elder abuse is not a direct parallel to child maltreatment, as perpetrators of elder abuse do not have the same legal protection of rights as parents of children do.
 For example, a court order is needed to remove a child from their home but not to remove a victim of elder abuse from theirs.

-Risk factors for elder abuse
+Risk factors

 Various risk factors increase the likelihood that an elderly person will become a victim of elder abuse, including an elderly person who: